DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 ## Data sources

-Several data sources contribute to this case.
-They are outlined below.
+Several data sources contribute to this case, as outlined below.

 The following changes have been made to the data:

-- Water level observations: Data has been filtered to only include "good" data points according to quality flags.
-Data is centered around zero (subtraction of mean) and a rolling average is calculated for intervals of 30 minutes.
-The time-index is converted to UTC.
-The lon/lat coordinates are calculated as a mean value of the observed, since the buoys are drifting slightly.
+- **Water level observations**: Only data points marked as "good" according to quality flags are included.
+The data is centered around zero (mean subtracted), and a 30-minute rolling average is applied.
+The time index is converted to UTC.
+Since the buoys drift slightly, longitude and latitude coordinates are computed as the mean position over time.
-- Current velocity observations: Data has been filtered to only include "good" data points according to quality flags.
-Speed and direction is converted to u and v velocity components.
-If several depth observations, an average is calculated across depth.
-The time-index is converted to UTC, and observations are assumed uniformly spread throughout the day (only date is given in data, not timestamp).
-The lon/lat coordinates are calculated as a mean value of the observed, since the buoys are drifting slightly.
+- **Current velocity observations**: Only "good" data points (based on quality flags) are used.
+Speed and direction are converted into u and v velocity components.
+If multiple depths are available, the velocities are averaged across depth.
+The time index is converted to UTC.
+Since only the date (not time) is provided, observations are assumed to be uniformly distributed throughout the day.
+Longitude and latitude are again computed as mean positions over time.
-- Altimetry data: Data has been filtered to only include "good" data points according to quality flags.
+- **Altimetry data**: Only data points marked as "good" by quality flags are included.

 | Data   | Source|  Citation | License |